-George has been in a mental hospital for 3 years and is finally ready to go out into the real world again.
-Eddie Dash, a dedicated con-man, is supposed to keep him out of trouble, but ...
+George has been in a mental hospital for three years and is finally ready to go out into the real world again.
+Eddie Dash, a dedicated con man, is supposed to keep him out of trouble, but ...
 See full summary »

-The complete innocent, Michael Jordon, is drawn into a web of secrecy and government secrets when a girl carrying a mysterious package gets into a taxi with him.
-When she is later murdered, Michael is the chief suspect and on the run.
+Completely innocent man, Michael Jordon, is drawn into a web of government secrets when a girl carrying a mysterious package gets into a taxi with him.
+When she's later murdered, Michael becomes the chief suspect and goes on the run.

 Joe Braxton is an ex-con who has been given a second chance to freedom after violating his probation.
 He has been hired by a school teacher named Vivian Perry to repair and drive an old ...
 See full summary »

 A somewhat daffy book editor on a rail trip from Los Angeles to Chicago thinks that he sees a murdered man thrown from the train.
 When he can find no one who will believe him, he starts doing some investigating of his own.
 But all that accomplishes is to get the killer after him.Written by

 See more »

 11 of 22 people found this review helpful.

 Was this review helpful to you?